mariordgez/javascript-capstone/README.md

 ## About The Project

-A Leaderboard project with webpack and JavaScript
+A Movie List project using Javascript, Webpack and TVmaze API.

 ### Built With